 The JW Anderson platform shoe is traditional in taking it’s model from the 1936 ‘penny loafer’, a slip on men’s shoe with a horizontal strap running across the front.
 The Irish born designer has then incorporated an extra 3inch platform at the base, giving the shoe its strikingness and apparently, its ‘femininity.’
 For me, however, the platform is what appealed the most, not just because it gave a boost to my ‘small’ height, but because of its overall bold design.
 If when looking at the shoes you take away their ‘gender’ , and look at them purely aesthetically in terms of design and form, they have no reason to be predominantly female.
 Apparently a platform defines whether they are for men or women.
 I believe they are neutral and ask the question, why there are not more males wearing platformed or heeled shoes?

-This question arose to me when I decided to look for inspiration for my new shoes and googled ‘men in platform loafers.’
+This question arose when I decided to look for inspiration for my new shoes and googled ‘men in platform loafers.’
 The results were surprisingly sparse.
 I then tried to find ‘cuban heeled boots for men’ which again provided me with few options.
 Some boots that did grab my attention however, were the black Rick Owens FW17 Glitter Chunky boots which retailed at £1237.
 Or Yves Saint Laurent’s Black Rock Chelsea boots retailing at half the price of £640

 Although my search results were thin on the ground, both of these boots, designed by the world’s best, are exactly the design and merge of genders I was looking out for.
 They are punk and avant-garde indulged with futuristic thoughts of how men and women should share footwear.
 Unfortunately though, such uniqueness and expertise comes at a cost as their extortionate price tags limit their availability dramatically, making the shoes unavailable to a majority of the public.